kubevela/kubevela.github.io/docs/platform-engineers/cue/advanced.md

 Updating the ComponentDefinition will not affect existing Applications.
 It will take effect only after updating the Applications next time.

-The end user can specify these three new parameters in the application:
+You can specify the three new parameters in the application:

 ```
 	apiVersion: core.oam.dev/v1beta1